o28o/fdg/text.md

 ## To change the dictionary mode on Dhamma.gift:

-##### By default buil-id lightweight dictionary will be turned on on Search results and Reader pages.
+### By default buil-id lightweight dictionary will be turned on for Search results and Reader pages.
 To choose Dictionary style that suits your needs:
 1. Open [Dhamma.gift Read](https://dhamma.gift/sn2.1).
 2. Click on the **gear icon** ⚙️ (Settings).
 3. Click the dropdown list **"Dictionary on click"** and select the desired option.